Reviews You Can Rely On

 Controls

 The controls on the Ultras are one of our favorites because they are reliable and intuitive.
-A standard Bluetooth/Power button powers the headphones, connects to your phone, or cycles between two connected devices.
+A standard Bluetooth/Power button powers the headphones, connects to the device, or cycles between two connected devices.
 The Multifunction button controls media playback, phone call actions, and noise-canceling modes.
 A touch strip on the back of the earcup lets you adjust the volume.
-Normally, we find touch controls finicky, but this one worked well.
+Often, touch controls can be finicky, but this one worked well.

-In addition to hand-activated controls, the Ultra also supports hands-free head detection, which automatically pauses or plays the audio when it senses if you are wearing them.
-For us, this feature is a must on premium headphones, ensuring you never lose a second of your favorite song or podcast.
+In addition to hand-activated controls, the Ultra also supports hands-free head detection, which automatically pauses or plays the audio when it senses that you are wearing them, ensuring you never lose a second of your favorite song or podcast.

 Battery

-Battery life could be a purchasing factor if you travel regularly or don't enjoy frequent plug-ins.
+Battery life can be crucial if you travel frequently or prefer not to rely on frequent recharging.
 The Ultra has one of the shortest battery lives in our lineup, lasting about 24 hours.
 It's likely enough to get you through, but it falls short next to competitors that push 50-70 hours.

-The Ultra does support fast charging, so 15 minutes of plug-in time will give you a couple of hours of play.
+The Ultra supports fast charging, so 15 minutes of plug-in time will give you a couple of hours of play.
 For a full charge, you'll need to keep it plugged in for two to three hours.
 You can use the headphones while charging.

 Call Quality

-The QuietComfort Ultra call quality is about average.
+The QuietComfort Ultra call quality is slightly below average.
 The voice isolation technology does a decent job of removing distracting background sounds in noisy public spaces, but the baseline voice quality itself isn't the cleanest.
-You might find the Bose unimpressive if you rely on your headphones for Zoom meetings or calls.

-The Bose handled phone calls from our simulated subway better than most, but fell short of the best.
+The Bose handled phone calls from the subway better than most, but fell short of the best.
 Loudspeaker announcements and whirring trains are clearly audible, but our callers' voices are at least pushed to the forefront without significant distortion.

 Side-by-Side Comparison